easybill/spf-check/README.md

 - `has_spf_record`: Boolean indicating if the domain has an SPF record
 - `spf_record`: The complete SPF record of the main domain (if exists, otherwise `null`)
 - `included_domains`: List of domains included in the main SPF record (if exists, otherwise `null`)
+- `fallback_check`: Boolean indicating if a fallback check was performed (if the target was not found in the SPF record)

 #### Error Response